The Vortex SmartWinch

 As of April 2022, we are just putting the finishing touches on our Phase 1 of the project and are beginning small batch, serial production.
 We spent over a year (starting Dec2020) researching components and it took us six months to get in the special ordered custom motors, controllers and a battery to get the sustained power we need for towing hang gliders.

 Prices are estimated (and rounded up hopefully).
 Final configurations are not set.
 Prices will only go UP as we look at adding features.
 We are only offering one version at this time until we can do further testing to see if we can offer a smaller system (scaled back power) in the future.
-The version we have now (July 2022) is the Full version with the idea of maxing out all components we could integrate to get the max power possible - we are getting 800fpm climbs on a light-tandem in no-wind.
+The version we have now (July 2022) is the "Standard" version with the idea of maxing out all components we could integrate to get the max power possible - we are getting 800fpm climbs on a light-tandem in no-wind.
 It weighs in at 120lbs (the motor, frame and rope).
 The production version is down to 93lbs (aluminum frame with motor but no rope)

 We may try to make a light-weight one capable of only towing single-surface HGs and PGs in a smaller form-factor unit.
 It will be easier to get in and out of a trunk, the battery will be smaller and less expensive.
 Much lighter - aluminium housing and possible fibre drum.